thepirat000/Audit.NET/src/Audit.Mvc/README.md

 ### Output

-The MVC audit events are stored using a Data Provider.
+The MVC audit events are stored using a _Data Provider_.
 You can use one of the [available data providers](https://github.com/thepirat000/Audit.NET#data-providers-included) or implement your own.
 Please refer to the [data providers](https://github.com/thepirat000/Audit.NET#data-providers) section on Audit.NET documentation.

 ### Settings